nnordby/twain/pages/doc_creation/doc_architecture.md

 Using the BEM model and thoughtfully laid out using tabbed nesting, a container’s ID and corresponding element and modifier classes can be quickly identified and edited:
 ![Figure 4](https://screencast-o-matic.com/screenshots/pp/VXh/1496188249601-88534.png)

+{% include note.html content="This is my note.
+All the content I type here is treated as a single paragraph." %}

 {% include links.html %}